frishkorn/general/README.md

 scores.json is a list of attempts you've made with the date, the time, and the score.

-NOTE: You can clear all attempts and reset series mode by pressing C.
+You can clear all attempts and reset series mode by pressing C at the main menu.